 Discrimination when accessing fertility treatment

-If you think you've been discriminated against when accessing fertility treatment, you should check whether the discrimination is unlawful.
+If you think you've been discriminated against when trying to access fertility treatment, you should check whether the discrimination is unlawful.

 - why you are being treated unfairly - unfair treatment only counts as unlawful discrimination if it's for certain reasons